Prostitution comes from Latin and means: Placing in front (pro is upfront and otatuere means placement).

-At a certain point the connection was discovered between the whore and venereal diseases (STD’s) and the City made policies to prevent or diminish it.
+At a certain point the connection was discovered between prostitutes and venereal diseases (STD’s) and the City made policies to prevent or diminish it.

 Already in a City Regulation of the year 1478 “Rendez-Vous Houses” or “Meeting Houses” were mentioned.
 Places where women drank with men, “to be merry and to do other things as they liked”, as a source describes it.

-On September 18th, 1564 a woman by the name of Mary Simonsdochter [Mary Simons daughter] was put at the “kaak” [see picture below] as a public punishment and humiliation and she was afterword’s brought by the police to the Brothel in the Pieter Jacob Alley, all because Mary had been occupied as a whore and “was seen engaged with a certain married man person.”
+On September 18th, 1564 a woman by the name of Mary Simonsdochter (Mary Simons daughter) was put in the “kaak” (see picture below) as a public punishment and humiliation and she was afterword’s brought by the police to a brothel in the Pieter Jacob Alley, all because Mary was a prostitute and “was seen engaged with a certain married man person.”
 And “notwithstanding her having received several warnings on the part of the government of the City of Amsterdam.”
-Ahum…

 Displayed here is an advert for Van Rossums tobacco, with a punished man at the “Kaak”.
 Mostly the perpetrator was attached to this torture instrument for 3 hours, not longer.
 Passersby were allowed to throw rotten eggs or tomatoes at the villain, but in this picture a friendly inhabitant makes the crook enjoy his pipe!

 At the end of the 16th century brothels were abolished in Amsterdam.
-Nevertheless prostitution rose in size.
+Nevertheless prostitution increased.

-In 1681 a booklet was published called: Le Putanisme d’Amsterdam, that described a new thing, the Play or Music House, that rose as a new form of brothel.
-“The building shows no window whatsoever and is only indicated by the lantern at the outside.
+In 1681 a booklet was published called: Le Putanisme d’Amsterdam, that described the Playhouse or Music House, that had arrived as a new form of brothel.
+“The building shows no windows whatsoever and is only indicated by the lantern at the outside.
 A hall leads to a large room, where a man plays the spinet [old piano giving a tinkling sound] and where a lot of people are together.
 High on the ceiling of this room hangs an enormous copper chandelier, like one sees in churches.
 Also a man plays a violin.
 Young women wait until they are invited by a man to have a drink and sit together.
 They are wonderfully dressed and their hair is beautifully done.
 A chansonnier sings all kinds of songs and the women perform solo dances, of which the Kurat is the most popular.

 This painting depicts several “regents” – the directors of the Dutch cities in the 17th century and the 18th century.
 The power was then in the hands of the regent families, who often gave family members powerful jobs.
 The Spin House had four male regents and two female regents.
 On the background of the painting you can get a glimpse of the daily affairs of this Spin house.
 One of the women gets beaten with a shoe.
 Apparently physical punishment was seen as an integral part of reeducation of the women.